polterguy/magic/README.md

 ## License

-**TL;TR** - You can create closed source applications with Magic, but you can _not_ close Magic itself.

-The frontend dashboard is licensed under the terms of the GPL version 3, as published by the Free Software Foundation - While the backend is licensed under the terms of the MIT license.
-What this implies, is that you can freely use Magic as you see fit, also in your own proprietary and closed source applications - However, if you modify any of its plugins, and or the dashboard frontend, you'll have to publish your changes to anyone requesting your changes.

-To sum up each license.

-* All NuGet packages are LGPL3
-* The `backend` folder is MIT
-* The `frontend` folder is GPL3

-See the enclosed LICENSE files within each folder, and/or plugin if in doubt.
+This project, and all of its satellite project, is licensed under the terms of the GPL license version 3, as published by the Free Software Foundation.
+See LICENSE file for details.

 ## Copyright and maintenance